 Step 2 The shoulder bridge

 This exercise is good for learning segmental control, because it’s a comfortable, safe position for your back.
-Once you have got up to 30 crunches, start working on this.
+Once you can do 30 crunches, start working on this.
 (Continue to do your crunches and hamstring stretch, though.)

 - Start by lying on your back, knees bent and feet about hip distance apart.